 King John’s Castle, a 13th Century Anglo-Norman fortress built between 1200 and 1210 located in the heart of Limerick on “King’s Island” with the waters of the River Shannon lapping at its stone foundations, was a pioneer of castle construction in its day with several of its innovations seen in the great “Iron Ring” castles of Edward I in Wales (see Harlech Castle North Wales Coast).
 King John’s Castle retains many of the features which made it unique for its day, with its impressive gate house of high narrow semi-circular stone towers protecting the approach from the river, which once housed the portcullis system.
 The battlements and corner towers can be climbed for panoramic views of the River Shannon flowing under the arched Thomand Bridge and surrounding countryside.

-Inside the castle on several floors above the visitors center is an imaginative historical exhibition with interactive and audio-visual displays covering the different ages of Irish and English rule and conflicts, recounting the castle’s history as well as some kids only secret passages and models of medieval castle construction.
-Outside, archeological excavations of the 13th century undercroft of the officers’ quarters uncovered in 1995 are open to view in the courtyard surrounded by demonstrations of medieval crafts.
+Inside the castle on several floors above the visitors center display covering the different ages of Irish and English rule and conflicts, recounting the castle’s history as well as some kids only secret passages.
+Outside, an archeological excavation of the 13th century undercroft of the former great hall, with the officers’ quarters uncovered in 1995 are open to view in the courtyard.
 In one complex of passages in the thick walls is a replica of what would have been the mint where the king’s coins would have been made.
 In another chamber, a rather fanciful mannequin likeness of King John seems to fascinate kids with its image of a medieval king on his throne while a recorded presentation tells his story, but no-one really knows what King John looked like.
 There are a few medieval and later representations of him, but none were from life.
 The effigy on his tomb in Worchester Cathedral was done 15 years after his death.
 What is known about his physical person is that he was 5’5” tall, the shortest of his kin, so Claude Raines in the 1940’s movie version of “Robin Hood” might have been close enough.
 King John was a restless monach who spent much of his reign moving from one castle to another (see Castle Knaresborough) among the royal hunting forests, which is from where some of the connection to the Robin Hood legend comes.
 He came to Ireland once as King in 1210, landing at Waterford, touring Dublin, Meath and the North of Ireland, but not Limerick where the castle named for him was being completed.

 In the middle ages, the settlement on King’s Island was known as “England Town” while across the river beyond the protective walls and gate house of the castle was “Irish Town”.
 The castle was heavily damaged in the Cromwellian Siege of Limerick in 1642, the first of five sieges of the city during the Irish Rebellion in the 17th century, with only part of its full original form remaining.
 The current entrance to King Johns Castle is through the modern vistors center on the cobbled walk through Limerick’s Medieval Heritage district which stretches between King John’s castle and the Hunt Museum across the bridge from Merchant’s Quay.
 The heritage area is still recovering from years of blight which the city suffered the late 20th Century, but you’ll find the pedestrian zone with many of Limerick’s busy bars and restaurants across the quay.